cchaglund/visreg-test/README.md

 const baseUrl = 'https://developer.mozilla.org';

-const endpoints = [...];
+const viewports = [...];

 const endpoints = [
     {
         title: 'Start',
         path: '/',
-        blackout: ['#sidebar', '.any-selector'] // Blackout elements from the snapshot, useful for elements that change frequently and are not relevant to the test
+        // Blackout elements from the snapshot, useful for elements that change frequently and are not relevant to the test.
+        blackout: ['#sidebar', '.my-selector', 'footer', ...]
     },
     ...
 ];

-// This is only used when displaying the test results in the terminal const suiteName = 'MDN';
+// This is only used when displaying the test results in the terminal. const suiteName = 'MDN';

-// E.g. to add query params to the url const formatUrl: FormatUrl = (path) => {
+// Apply some formatting to the url before a snapshot is taken, e.g. to add query params to the url. const formatUrl: FormatUrl = (path) => {
     return `${baseUrl}${path}?noexternal`;
 }

-// Can be used to prepare the page for snapshot, e.g. by hiding elements or clicking to bypass cookie banners. const onPageVisit: OnPageVisit = () => {
+// Code here will run when cypress has loaded the page but before it starts taking snapshots.
+Useful to prepare the page, e.g. by clicking to bypass cookie banners or hiding certain elements. const onPageVisit: OnPageVisit = () => {
     cy.get('header').invoke('css', 'opacity', 0);
     cy.get('body').invoke('css', 'height', 'auto');